tomarus/cs-terraingen/README.md

 This mod will work with new maps only!
 If you already have placed watersources, roads, ship paths, etc those might get lost when creating a new terrain, or will go all goofy depending on your map.
 I.e. watersources can get underground where you won't be able to move/delete them.

-This mod adds a new 'tree' button in the bottom button bar in the Map Editor.
-(I couldn't find any other usable icon atm).
+This mod adds a new 'pyramid' button in the bottom button bar in the Map Editor.

 ## Generating Terrain